iNZightVIT/CAS/README.md

 Note that the app has only been tested on R versions >= 3.2.0 ("Full of Ingredients").
 Any questions, suggestions, or bug reports may be forwarded to Chris Park <cpar137@aucklanduni.ac.nz>.

+<h5> Work in Progress </h5>
+- [ ] Allow users to specify boundary points / conditions as raw expressions.
+- [ ] *Advanced* tab for customization.

 <h5> Recent Updates </h5>
 - [ ] Make it possible to "swap" x and y;
 - [ ] Hack table so users can edit it directly;
 - [ ] Add screenshots/flash to help.md, incl. adding/removing bars;
 - [ ] Add feedback form;
-- [ ] Consider adding *Advanced* tab for customized tables/plots;
-- [ ] Set appropriate boundary points for numeric variables;
+- [x] Set appropriate boundary points for numeric variables;
-- [ ] Ordering of factor levels - needs rethinking
+- [x] Ordering of factor levels - needs rethinking
 - [x] Automated update process (DockerHub);
 - [x] Change cleaning structure so that less data is read in from db;
 - [x] Change table load structure for speed up;